Our Rights on the Job

 Thanks to years of strong union advocacy, California educators have certain rights guaranteed by law on the job.

 The rights of working people are constantly under attack.
-It is only through our strong collective power that we are able to preserve and enhance our rights.
+It is only through our strong collective power that we preserve and enhance our rights.

 In The Classroom Teachers Have the Right To: